AP Interview: Evo Morales wants UN mediation in Bolivia

-Morales submitted his resignation to Congress as specified by the constitution, although he and his supporters say it was forced by the military and should have required a vote by the Senate on whether to accept it.
-His critics say the constitution makes no mention of such a vote.

-Morales said he would return to Bolivia from Mexico, which has granted him political asylum.
+Morales said he would return to Bolivia from Mexico, which has granted him political asylum, if that would contribute to his country’s pacification.

-However, Bolivia’s interim leader said in La Paz on Friday that Morales will face possible legal charges for election fraud if he returns home

-“He knows he has accounts pending with justice.
-He can return but he has to answer to justice for electoral fraud,” interim President Jeanine Áñez said.

-Political analyst Kathryn Ledebur of the nonprofit Andean Information Network in Bolivia, who has lived in the country for nearly 30 years, said Morales could have a case in saying his resignation is invalid.
+Political analyst Kathryn Ledebur of the nonprofit Andean Information Network in Bolivia, who has lived in the country for nearly 30 years, said Morales could have a case.

 Two days after arriving in Mexico, Morales told the AP he has received information that some Bolivian army troops are planning to “rebel” against the officers who urged him to resign.
 But he gave no further specifics on how many were in on the plan, or how they would rebel.